Skip to main content / 跳转到主要内容

 Why No BAA Is Expected to Be Required

 A BAA is required under HIPAA when a vendor creates, receives, maintains, or transmits protected health information on behalf of a covered entity.
 Sylk Health's system is designed to minimise data collection to an auto-assigned ID, an email address, and a procedure name.
 This minimal footprint is intended to fall below the PHI threshold.
-Employers should confirm with their own privacy counsel.
+Plan sponsors should confirm with their own privacy counsel.

 Comparison to Typical Vendor Data Requirements